-We will test the program during the school day with 12 schools and during after school times at several community events.
-Students will receive an in-class session reviewing aspects of cycling safety such as hand signals, required safety gear, bicycle/helmet fit, and rules of the road.
-Students will also undergo an on-tarmac cycling session (Bike Rodeo), led by our nationally certified CAN-BIKE instructors (Canada’s leading cycling education program), where they can practice safe bicycle handling skills and play fun cycling games.
-This on-tarmac session will include time for a bike mechanic to check the safety of the student’s bikes using a bike tag and do minor repairs.
-Instructors will also inspect the condition of the student’s helmets using a helmet tag and any other safety gear, as well as assess student’s skill development using a scorecard.
-The program may also include an on-road cycling session to further enhance student’s confidence in cycling and put their skills into practice on the actual roadway.
+- An on-tarmac cycling session (Bike Rodeo), led by our nationally certified CAN-BIKE instructors (Canada’s leading cycling education program), where students get the opportunity to practice their safe cycling skills (i.e. straight line riding, shoulder checks, signalling, braking, etc.), learn how to check equipment for safety, and play fun cycling games.
+This session also includes time for a bike mechanic to check the safety of the student’s bikes and do minor repairs.
+Instructor will also inspect the condition of the student’s helmets and other safety gear, as well as assess student’s skill development

 - Register to Become a Cycling Instructor

 - Make a Donation to CSE!